google/xls/docs_src/tutorials/hello_xls.md

 [            OK ]
 [===============] 1 test(s) ran; 0 failed; 0 skipped.
 ```

+Note that the `trace!` output is treated as `INFO` level logging, which is made
+visible in stderr by adding the '--alsologtostderr' flag.

 Perfect!
 While this may not be what you initially expected, examine the output
 elements carefully: they correspond to the ASCII codes of the characters in